ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/assignments/constant-input-or-output.md

 If you have a hard time coming up with new ideas, or want to focus on improving your observation and reflection skills, this is the option for you.

-If you choose this option, your task will be to **keep a Discovery Log on your process website on a daily or weekly basis.** This log should describe what's new and different in your life, and reflect on why it does or doesn't appeal to you.
+If you choose this option, your task will be to **keep a Discovery Log on your process blog on a daily or weekly basis.** This log should describe what's new and different in your life, and reflect on why it does or doesn't appeal to you.

 * You must post at least one update per week, though you might find it easier to post several smaller updates throughout the week.
 Updates must be posted _at least_ one hour before class.
 * I strongly suggest you _do not wait until the last minute to post your update_, as anything submitted after the deadline will not be accepted.
 Therefore, I think the best way to tackle this project is to update your Discovery Log whenever you encounter something new.